marcusoftnet/marcusoftnet.github.io/_posts/2015-09-01-what-can-you-do-for-us-then.md

 ---
 layout: post
-title: "What can you do for us then?"
+title: What can you do for us then?
-author: "Marcus Hammarberg"
+author: Marcus Hammarberg
 date: 2015-09-01 10:25:20
 tags: